 Usually I view existing footage and respond to that, but I got involved early enough that they hadn’t actually finished shooting the footage yet.
 The Brewers sent over a few reference videos as examples of the mood and pacing they were going for.
 And lucky for me, the creative team at the Brewers have an awesome aesthetic.
 The dark, gritty, epic feeling they were going for is what I love to create to most.
 It comes naturally to me.

-Milan: How did the song start to take shape once you received those reference videos.
+CID: How did the song start to take shape once you received those reference videos.

 Dave: I started out by creating a template of sounds and colors to choose from, then layered those textures until I got a feeling that moved me.
 That transition from making logical computer decisions to letting your gut take over without thinking is always the goal early on.

-Milan: So, did you just make one song for this video?
+CID: So, did you just make one song for this video?

 Dave: I ended up writing two pieces of music that were each about four minutes long.
 Giving the Brewers a couple of options helps the dialog move forward.
 In the end, they liked the direction of the first piece of music, so that became our focus.

-Milan: For this video, you worked on music composition and sound design.
+CID: For this video, you worked on music composition and sound design.
 What's the difference?